antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 # Announcing .NET Standard 2.1

 We [shipped .NET Standard 2.0][ns20-post] about a year ago.
-Since then, .NET Core has shipped three minor versions and is about to ship another minor version.
-It's time to update the standard to include some new concepts and peanut butter APIs that make your life easier across the various implementations of .NET.
+Since then, .NET Core has shipped one minor versions and is about to ship another one.
+It's time to update the standard to include some new concepts as well as a number of small improvements that make your life easier across the various implementations of .NET.

 ## What's new in .NET Standard 2.1?

-In total, about 3,100 APIs are added in .NET Standard 2.1.
-A good chunk of them are brand-new APIs while others are existing APIs that we added to the standard in order to converge the .NET implementations even more.
+In total, about 3k APIs are planned to be added in .NET Standard 2.1.
+A good chunk of them are brand-new APIs while others are existing APIs that we added to the standard in order to converge the .NET implementations even further.

 Here are the highlights:

 * **`Span<T>`**.
-In .NET Core 2.1 we've added `Span<T>` which is an array like type that allows representing managed and unmanaged memory in a uniform way and supports cheap slicing.
-It's at the heart of most performance-related improvements in .NET Core 2.1 and allows managing buffers in a more efficient way as it helps in reducing allocations and copying. `Span<T>` is considered a core type and requires runtime and compiler support in order to be fully leveraged.
+In .NET Core 2.1 we've added `Span<T>` which is an array like type that allows representing managed and unmanaged memory in a uniform way and supports slicing without copying.
+It's at the heart of most performance-related improvements in .NET Core 2.1.
+Since it allows managing buffers in a more efficient way, it can help in reducing allocations and copying.
+We consider `Span<T>` to be a very fundamental type as it requires runtime and compiler support in order to be fully leveraged.
 If you want to learn more about this type, make sure to read [Stephen Toub's excellent article on `Span<T>`][span-article].

-* **Core-APIs working with spans**.
+* **Foundational-APIs working with spans**.
 While `Span<T>` is available as a .NET Standard compatible NuGet package (`System.Memory`) already, adding this package cannot extend the members of .NET Standard types that deal with spans.
   For example, .NET Core 2.1 added many APIs that allow working with spans, such as `Stream.Read(Span<Byte>)`.
-Part of the value proposition to add span to .NET Standard is to add the companion APIs as well.
+Part of the value proposition to add span to .NET Standard is to add theses companion APIs as well.

-* **Reflection Emit**.
+* **Reflection emit**.
 To boost productivity, the .NET ecosystem has always made heavy use of dynamic features such as reflection and reflection emit.
-Emit is often used as a tool to optimize performance as well as to generate types on the fly for proxying interfaces.
+Emit is often used as a tool to optimize performance as well as a way to generate types on the fly for proxying interfaces.
 As a result, many of you asked for reflection emit to be included in the .NET Standard.
 Previously, we've tried to provide this via a NuGet package but we discovered that we cannot model such as core technology using a package.
-In .NET Standard 2.1, you'll have access to Lightweight Code Generation (LCG) as well as Reflection Emit.
+With .NET Standard 2.1, you'll have access to Lightweight Code Generation (LCG) as well as Reflection Emit.
 Of course, you might run on a runtime that doesn't support running IL via interpretation or compiling it with a JIT, so we also exposed two new capability APIs that allow you to check for the ability to generate code at all (`RuntimeFeature.IsDynamicCodeSupported`) as well as whether the generated code is interpreted or compiled (`RuntimeFeature.IsDynamicCodeCompiled`).
 This will make it much easier to write libraries that can exploit these capabilities in a portable fashion.

-* **SIMD**. .NET Framework and .NET Core have [support for SIMD][simd-post] for a while now.
-We've leveraged them to speed up basic operations in the BCL as well, such as String comparison.
-We've received quite a few requests to expose this APIs in .NET Standard as well as the functionality requires runtime support and thus cannot be provided meaningfully as a NuGet package.
+* **SIMD**. .NET Framework and .NET Core had [support for SIMD][simd-post] for a while now.
+We've leveraged them to speed up basic operations in the BCL, such as string comparisons.
+We've received quite a few requests to expose these APIs in .NET Standard as the functionality requires runtime support and thus cannot be provided meaningfully as a NuGet package.

 * `ValueTask` and `ValueTask<T>`.
-In [.NET Core 2.1][netcore-21], the biggest feature was improvements in our fundamentals to support high-performance scenarios.
-The API most people have heard of is `Span<T>`.
-However, we've also worked on making async/await more efficient. `ValueTask<T>` exists for a while and allows to return results if the operation completed synchronously without allocating a new `Task<T>`.
-And with .NET Core 2.1 we've improved this further which made it useful to have a `ValueTask` that allows us to reduce allocations even for cases where the operation has to be completed asynchronously.
-Exposing this .NET Standard 2.1 allows library authors to benefit from these improvements both, as a consumer, as well as a producer.
+In [.NET Core 2.1][netcore-21], the biggest feature was improvements in our fundamentals to support high-performance scenarios, which also included making `async`/`await` more efficient.
+  `ValueTask<T>` already exists and allows to return results if the operation completed synchronously without having to allocate a new `Task<T>`.
+With .NET Core 2.1 we've improved this further which made it useful to have a corresponding non-generic `ValueTask` that allows reducing allocations even for cases where the operation has to be completed asynchronously.
+Exposing these APIs in .NET Standard 2.1 enables library authors to benefit from these improvements both, as a consumer, as well as a producer.

 * **DbProviderFactories**.
-In .NET Standard 2.0 we added almost all of the primitives in ADO.NET to allow OR mappers and database implementers to communicate.
-However, we didn't expose `DbProviderFactories` which allows OR mappers to instantiate a specific provider without having to accept an instance of `DbProvider`.
-This was a highly requested item, so we decided to expose it now as well.
+In .NET Standard 2.0 we added almost all of the primitives in ADO<span></span>.NET to allow OR mappers and database implementers to communicate.
+Unfortuantely, `DbProviderFactories` didn't make the cut for 2.0 so we're adding it now.
+In a nutshell, `DbProviderFactories` allows OR mappers to instantiate a specific provider factory without having to accept an instance of `DbProviderFactory`, which enables them to select the appropriate provider automatically, by, for example, reading configuration settings.

 * **General Goodness**.
 Since .NET Core was open sourced, we've added many small features across the base class libraries such as `System.HashCode` for